nokia/SReXperts/hackathon/activities/srlinux-b-gnmic/README.md

 ```

+> Note: this is executed from the bash shell on your linux instance <groupID.srexperts.net>

 The last argument in the command refers to a `subif.json` file.
 Clearly this is the file that contains the data about the subinterface we want to create.
 But how to figure out what content can we put in the file?

 This is, again, sourced from the YANG model of the device that defines all configuration and state data.
 You can use the YANG browser to identify what elements are nested one under another, or leverage the SR Linux CLI to get the data in json format.

-For example, using the Tree Browser of our YANG Browser you open up an interface/subinterface tree - <https://yang.srlinux.dev/v24.3.2/tree?path=%2Finterface%5Bname%3D*%5D%2Fsubinterface%5Bindex%3D*%5D%2Findex> - and see what data comprises a subinterface and its nested elements.
+For example, using the Tree Browser of our YANG Browser you open up an interface/subinterface tree - <https://yang.srlinux.dev/v24.7.1/tree?path=%2Finterface%5Bname%3D*%5D%2Fsubinterface%5Bindex%3D*%5D%2Findex> - and see what data comprises a subinterface and its nested elements.

 Alternatively, you may connect to the `leaf11` and inspect one of the existing interface configurations to understand what can go into the subinterface config.
 To do that, ssh into the node, and enter into the context of any existing interface, for example: